Renyi relative entropies of quantum Gaussian states: Petz--R e nyi relative entropy

 We now determine a formula for the Petz--R\'{e}nyi relative entropy \cite{P86}\ of two Gaussian states $\rho$ and $\sigma$.
 The Petz--R\'{e}nyi relative entropy is defined for $\alpha\in(0,1)\cup(1,\infty)$ as

 where $Q_{\alpha}(\rho\Vert\sigma)$ denotes the Petz--R\'{e}nyi relative quasi-entropy:

 We first consider the case when $\alpha\in(0,1)$, and then we move on to the case when $\alpha\in(1,\infty)$.

-A formula for the Petz--R\'{e}nyi relative entropy was previously given in \cite{PL08} for $\alpha\in(0,1)$.
-The formula given in Theorem~\ref{thm:petz-renyi-alpha<1}\ below is is expressed differently from the one given in \cite{PL08} because it depends only on the covariance matrices of the states involved.
+A formula for the Petz--R\'{e}nyi relative entropy was previously given in Ref.~\onlinecite{PL08} for $\alpha\in(0,1)$.
+The formula given in Theorem~\ref{thm:petz-renyi-alpha<1}\ below is expressed differently from the one given in Ref.~\onlinecite{PL08} because it depends directly on the covariance matrices of the states involved.